Free Things to Do in Edmonton - Summer Edition

 Story Time with Metis Crossing

 Story Time with Kookum is a new digital series that helps to keep Metis children and families connected to their culture, especially during this time of physical distancing.
-In the first episode, Metis Knowledge Holder and teacher Lilyrose Meyers tells us a story about her favourite animal, the owl.
-Check out their latest episode, here.
+In the first episode, Metis Knowledge Holder and teacher Lilyrose Meyers tells us a story about her favourite animal, the owl!

 Refresh your Instagram Gallery

 This is the perfect time to gain a new skill, so why not dust off your camera and work on becoming the best darn photographer you can be!
 Edmonton has plenty of picturesque locations just waiting to be captured.
-Let our two-part article series be your guide: Edmonton's Best Photo Spots and Edmonton's Best Photo Spots 2.0.
+Let our article be your guide: Edmonton's Best Photo Spots.
 You'll see the city from a whole new perspective while taking your Instagram page to the next level.

 Old Strathcona Farmers' Market

 The Old Strathcona Farmers Market is a great place to spend a Saturday morning (or more realistically an afternoon), even if you don't plan on making a purchase.
-Fresh produce, handmade jewelry, clothing, art and unique home goods are all worth the visit, and you can also take in free entertainment like live musicians.
+Fresh produce, handmade jewellery, clothing, art and unique home goods are all on the menu.
 The market has new guidelines in place to ensure the safety of its visitors and merchants.
 Be sure to follow these procedures and practice frequent hand washing!